IRR vs ROI Differences

 Here are the key difference between ROI and IRR –

-- IRR takes into account the future value of money and hence it is a metric that is very important to calculate.
-Whereas, ROI doesn’t take future value of money while doing the calculations.
+- IRR takes into account the future value of money, and hence it is a metric that is very important to calculate.
+In contrast, ROI doesn’t take the future value of money while doing the calculations.

 - IRR needs more accurate estimates so that the calculation of the performance of the investment can be done accurately.
-IRR is also a complex metric which is not easily understood by many.
-On the other hand, ROI is quite simple and once all the necessary information is available, calculation of ROI can be easily done.
+IRR is also a complex metric that is not easily understood by many.
+On the other hand, ROI is quite simple, and once all the necessary information is available, the calculation of ROI can be easily done.

 So, what are the major difference between IRR and ROI?

-Let’s have a look at the head to head difference between ROI and IRR
+Let’s have a look at the head to head the difference between ROI and IRR.

 The discount rate that makes the difference between current investment and the future NPV zero.